top of page

 2nd place = 40% of tournament fees

 To be eligible to win the pot, you must enter the 8lb bass pot every month or pay to be current, for tournaments you did not fish since the last winner.
-A dead fish may be weighed, and no penalty will be assessed to the fish.
+A dead fish may be weighed, and no penalty will be assessed to the fish relating to the 8# POT.
+A penalty of .50# will be assessed to the final aggregate weight of the team/angler.

 If the fish is not deemed to be caught on the day of the tournament by a majority vote of the officers present at the weigh-in, the fish will be disqualified and the angler will be expelled from the club.